BCDevOps/platform-services/monitoring/sysdig/operator/readme.md

 - assign view? role to user without defnied role?
 - add in protected teams in validation
 - validate that the user has access to the desired namespaces
+- test and validate that OIDC is the only option? not sure if this will invite regular sysdig users via email.
+- need to create a bot account